kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 - Action buttons for viewing the route map or deleting the route

 **Selecting and Managing Multiple Routes:**
-- Click the "Select Routes" button to enter selection mode
+- Click the “Select Routes” button to enter selection mode
 - Check the boxes on route cards to select multiple routes
-- Use "Delete Selected" to remove multiple routes at once, or "Cancel" to exit selection mode
+- Use “Delete Selected” to remove multiple routes at once, or “Cancel” to exit selection mode

 **Viewing Detailed Route Information:**
 - Click anywhere on a route card (when not in selection mode) to open the detailed route drawer
 - The drawer slides up from the bottom with two main tabs:
 - **Overview Tab**: Shows comprehensive route summary including total stops, passenger count, time and distance metrics, and schedule information.
-Click "View Route Map" to see the route plotted on an interactive map.
+Click “View Route Map” to see the route plotted on an interactive map.
 - **Passengers Tab**: Lists all passengers on the route in pickup order, showing their names, departments, and locations.
 You can select individual passengers or use bulk selection to remove multiple passengers at once.

 **Route Actions in Detail View:**
 - **Activate/Deactivate**: Toggle whether a route is currently active and accepting passengers